PSamardzhiev/HyperV-LAB/README.md

 This PowerShell script automates the setup and configuration of a lab environment in Hyper-V.
 The script is designed to create a virtual switch, handle networking configurations, manage VHDX files, and create virtual machines with specific settings.
 It's particularly useful for setting up a Windows 2012 R2 virtual machine as a template and creating differencing disks for additional VMs.
+For the complete LAB Topology check HyperV-LAB.pdf file in this repository.

 ## Prerequisites